Debugging

 PyTorch can track where NaN/Inf values originate by recording the operation that produced each tensor:

-# Enable anomaly detection (adds significant overhead -- debug only)
+# Enable anomaly detection (adds significant overhead, debug only)

 torch.autograd.set_detect_anomaly(True)